wu-hongjun/Hackintosh-Aero-15W/README.md

 # Hackintosh Configuration for Gigabyte Aero 15W
 #### Don't forget to star this project if you like it!
 #### Fork the project to your own repo and clone it to your machine to make changes.
-#### ACPI files are unique, so I strongly recommend you configure your own DSDT is mine doesn't work.
+#### ACPI files are unique, so I strongly recommend you configure your own DSDT when your build is stable.
 ## Special Thanks
 * [RehabMan](https://www.tonymacx86.com/members/rehabman.429483/)
 ## Main Information